seapagan/fastapi_async_sqlalchemy2_example/docs/explanation/database.md

 On line **57** we use the `run_sync` method to run the `create_all` method of the `Base.metadata` object (a syncronous function).
 This will create all of the tables defined in the models.

+If you want to drop the tables and recreate them every time the server restarts, you can uncomment line **56**.
+This is obviously not much good for production use, but it can be useful for testing.

 Next, we will look at the models themselves and the Schemas used to validate them within FastAPI.